raspberrypilearning/addons-guide/display.md

 	![](images/display-assemble4.jpg)

 You can use the touch screen interface of the display to operate your Raspberry Pi, if you like, although the desktop is not designed to be used with touch devices.
-However, with the power of Kivy, you can make your own applications in [Python that utilise the multitouch features of the display](https://www.youtube.com/watch?v=Eah3Zq18OyM).
+However, with the power of Kivy, you can make your own applications in [Python that utilise the multi-touch features of the display](https://www.youtube.com/watch?v=Eah3Zq18OyM).